List of radio stations in the United Kingdom: Former community radio stations

-Small scale trial DAB multiplexes

-Small scale multiplexes licensed by OFCOM for a trial period allowing a "more affordable way for smaller stations to broadcast on DAB digital radio":

 RSL stations

 Temporary Restricted Service Licence stations are licensed by Ofcom and broadcast for up to 28 days.
 RSLs are used for a number of purposes including coverage of events and festivals, trial broadcasts by groups aiming to launch a full-time service, student radio and training projects and religious festivals including the Sikh festival Vaisakhi, the Muslim month of Ramadan, Jehovah's Witness conventions and Christian events such as Easter and Christmas.

 The following list is a small selection of regular RSL stations which have been set up to cover various festivals and events across the UK:

-Student and schools radio
+Student radio stations

-Most universities plus a number of schools and colleges operate student radio stations with the vast majority only available online.
+Most universities plus a number of colleges operate student radio stations with the vast majority only available online.
 The Student Radio Association represents around 65 student stations.

-The following stations are available via an FM community licence or via LPAM and LPFM transmitters:
+The following stations are available via an FM community licence or via LPFM transmitters:

 Hospital radio stations

 Typically available within the grounds of a single hospital, these stations broadcast to bedside units and occasionally public areas of the hospital.
 Hospital radio is free of charge on bedside entertainment systems operated by Hospedia and Premier Bedside and an increasing number of stations are available online.

 Around 200 stations are supported by the Hospital Broadcasting Association (HBA).

 The following stations are available via LPAM or LPFM transmitters or as Ofcom licensed community stations: